KeystoneDH/2016/abstracts.md

 *Mark Gallimore*

-Please see my video proposal at:  [https://youtu.be/YK8Zg44EVW8](https://youtu.be/YK8Zg44EVW8)
+Please see the video abstract at:  [https://youtu.be/YK8Zg44EVW8](https://youtu.be/YK8Zg44EVW8)

-Thanks!

 #### What Might an Archive “Know”?: Annotation through Recursion in _Digital Mitford: The Mary Russell Mitford Archive_
 {: #submission-28}

-*Mary Erica Zimmer, Molly O'Donnell, Elisa Beshero-Bondar*
+*Mary Erica Zimmer, Molly O'Donnell, and Elisa Beshero-Bondar*

 In a keynote to the University of Michigan’s 2016 symposium on “Text Mining Across the Disciplines,” Laura Mandell argued for oscillating between qualitative and quantitative methods, as a means of placing corpus-based insights in context.
 Such a call likewise suggests large-scale archival approaches as able to inform more discrete editorial questions.
 As Elena Pierazzo (2015) observes, contemporary editorial projects ask scholars to serve as part of diverse teams in new and emerging environments.
 This paper will explore how existing approaches to scholarly annotation may yield models for computationally informed _praxis_.